Subscribe to our Newsletter

-The Trustees, Manager, and our Membership Secretary are all Dollar residents who have come together to try and make a positive impact on the community.
+The Trustees, staff and our Membership Secretary are all Dollar residents who have come together to try and make a positive impact on the community.
 New trustees can be elected at the AGM.
-If you are interested in being a Board member, please contact us
+If you are interested in being a Board member, please contact us.

 Chair: Stephen Roe

-Stephen is a recently retired CEO of a technology company in Edinburgh.
-He has 45 years’ experience of leading and turning round businesses.
-His personal interests in the community are in supporting the development of young people in Science, Technology, Engineering and Mathematics (STEM) and driving environmental policies.
+Stephen recently retired as CEO of a technology company in Edinburgh.
+He has 45 years’ experience in leading and turning round businesses and continues to support start-up businesses.
+His personal interests in the community are in making sure the Trust serves the needs of the residents as the town develops and grows and, in particular, in supporting our Caring, Connected work.
 He has lived in Dollar for over 30 years.

 Vice Chair: Nick Poett